The Invention of Cinema

 Warhol may be the underground’s most famous name, though its most famous film is Jack Smith’s Flaming Creatures (1963), an orgy of sexual ambiguity.
 The greatest underground filmmaker was the prolific and radical Stan Brakhage, whose most celebrated film is Dog Star Man (1964).
 Brakhage often painted directly onto strips of celluloid, to create abstract ‘direct films’ similar to those pioneered by the Futurists in the 1910s and Len Lye in the 1930s (such as A Colour Box, 1935).

-In Italy, Federico Fellini's La dolce vita (1960) began with a technically perfect sequence in which a statue of Christ is carried by helicopter over the streets of Rome.
-The decadent lifestyles of the characters in Fellini's La dolce vita and 8½ (1963), and in Michelangelo Antonioni's L'avventura (1960), effectively mark the end of Neorealism.
+In Italy, Federico Fellini’s La dolce vita [‘the sweet life’] (1960) began with a technically perfect sequence in which a statue of Christ is carried by helicopter over the streets of Rome.
+The decadent lifestyles of the characters in Fellini’s La dolce vita and 8½ (1963), and in Michelangelo Antonioni’s L’avventura [‘the adventure’] (1960), effectively mark the end of Neorealism.

-Sergio Leone made a trilogy of Italian 'spaghetti westerns', beginning with Fistful of Dollars (Per un pugno di dollari, 1964) - an unofficial remake of Akira Kurosawa's Yojimbo - and culminating with The Good, the Bad, and the Ugly (Il Buono, Il Brutto, Il Cattivo) in 1966.
+Sergio Leone made a trilogy of Italian ‘spaghetti westerns’, beginning with Fistful of Dollars (Per un pugno di dollari, 1964)—an unofficial remake of Akira Kurosawa’s Yojimbo (用心棒, 1961)—and culminating with The Good, the Bad, and the Ugly (Il buono, il brutto, il cattivo) in 1966.
 The series starred Clint Eastwood, who would later direct his own classic western, Unforgiven (1992).
-Leone's masterpiece was the epic Once Upon a Time in the West (C'era una volta il west, 1969).
+Leone’s masterpiece was the epic Once Upon a Time in the West (C’era una volta il west, 1969).
+Damiano Damiani’s A Bullet for the General (Quién sabe?, 1966) initiated a sub-genre of spaghetti westerns about the Mexican revolution, known as ‘tortilla westerns’.

-A 'porno chic' trend in Japan was initiated by Tetsuji Takechi's taboo-breaking 白日夢 (1964), which launched the pinku-eiga (pink film) genre.
+A ‘porno chic’ trend in Japan was initiated by Tetsuji Takechi’s taboo-breaking Daydream (白日夢, 1964), which launched the pinku-eiga (pink film) genre.
 Pinku-eiga was later sub-divided into films classed as sensationalist (shigeki rosen), fetishistic (ijoseiai rosen), and exploitative (harenchi rosen).
 Japan also produced soft-core sexploitation films known as jitsuro.

 In a break from the prevalent French Poetic Realism, film critics writing for Cahiers du cinéma magazine began making their own films, in a movement that became known as the nouvelle vague (French New Wave).
-Cahiers writers such as Jean-Luc Godard and François Truffaut recognised the individualism of directors such as Howard Hawks and Alfred Hitchcock, and this realisation led to the politique des auteurs - the notion, popularised by Alexandre Astruc, that a director has artistic control over a film in the same way that an author has over a novel.
-They key text in the formation of the New Wave was Truffaut's Une certaine tendance du cinéma Français, published in Cahiers in 1954 and decrying what he saw as the retrogressive state of French cinema ("the deliberately pessimistic examination I have undertaken of a certain tendency of the French cinema").
+Cahiers writers such as Jean-Luc Godard and François Truffaut recognised the individualism of directors such as Howard Hawks and Alfred Hitchcock, and this realisation led to the politique des auteurs: the notion, popularised by Alexandre Astruc, that a director has artistic control over a film in the same way that an author has over a novel.
+They key text in the formation of the New Wave was Truffaut’s A Certain Tendency of French Cinema (Une certaine tendance du cinéma Français), published in Cahiers in 1954 and decrying what he saw as the retrogressive state of French cinema (“the deliberately pessimistic examination I have undertaken of a certain tendency of the French cinema”).

-Alain Resnais directed L'année dernière à Marienbad (1961), which challenged the formal conventions of the cinema like almost no other film.
-The New Wave was still dominated, however, by Jean-Luc Godard, whose films of the period include Pierrot le fou (1965) and Week-end (1967).
-In the apocalyptic Week-end, the jump-cuts and hand-held cameras of Breathless gave way to increasingly alienating devices, such as intertitles and direct-to-camera monologues, which broke away from the illusion of realism.
+Alain Resnais directed L’année dernière à Marienbad (1961), which challenged the formal conventions of the cinema like almost no other film.
+(It was released in America as Last Year at Marienbad, and in the UK as Last Year in Marienbad.)
+The New Wave was still dominated, however, by Jean-Luc Godard.
+In his apocalyptic Week-end, the jump-cuts and hand-held cameras of Breathless gave way to increasingly alienating devices, such as intertitles and direct-to-camera monologues, which broke away from the illusion of realism.

 Jean Rouche’s cinéma vérité film Chronicle of a Summer (Chronique d’un été, 1961) was an attempt to achieve a more realistic vision in documentary filmmaking.
 The television documentary Primary (Robert Drew, 1960) and the ‘rockumentary’ (rock documentary) Dont Look Back (D.A.
 Pennebaker, 1967) were part of a ‘direct cinema’ movement, influenced by cinéma vérité.
 (Rockumentaries were parodied by Rob Reiner’s ‘mockumentary’ (mock documentary) This Is Spinal Tap, in 1984.)
 The self-reflexive cinéma vérité was concerned with the interrogation of cinematic truth, whereas direct cinema attempted a more objective ‘fly-on-the-wall’ observational style.

-Gillo Pontecorvo's The Battle of Algiers (La battaglia di Algeri, 1965) was a vérité-style reconstruction of the Algerian Revolution, and Algerian director Mohamed Bouamari (El faham, 1973) called for a cinema djidid (new cinema) movement to respond to the problems facing the ordinary people of the country.
-The movement's greatest triumph was the epic Chronique des années de braise (Mohammed Lakhdar-Hamina, 1975), and it followed the politically radical films of Algerian cinema mudjahad (freedom-fighter cinema), such as L'aube des damnés (Ahmed Rachedi, 1965).
+Gillo Pontecorvo’s The Battle of Algiers (La battaglia di Algeri, 1965) was a vérité-style reconstruction of the Algerian Revolution, and Algerian director Mohamed Bouamari (El faham, 1973) called for a cinema djidid (new cinema) movement to respond to the problems facing the ordinary people of the country.
+The movement’s greatest triumph was the epic Chronique des années de braise [‘chronicle of the years of fire’] (Mohammed Lakhdar-Hamina, 1975), and it followed the politically radical films of Algerian cinema mudjahad (freedom-fighter cinema), such as L’aube des damnés [‘dawn of the damned’] (Ahmed Rachedi, 1965).

 British cinema continued its realist aesthetic with films such as Saturday Night and Sunday Morning (Karel Reisz, 1960) and Ken Loach’s Kes (1969).
 Their polar opposite was Lawrence of Arabia (1962), one of David Lean’s most spectacular British epics.